Mr-Atanu-Roy/BlogZilla-Backend/README.md

-# BlogZilla/Backend: Blogging Webiste
+# BlogZilla/Backend: Blogging Website

-This is the backend for BlogZilla blogging webiste.
+This is the backend for BlogZilla blogging Website.
 Contains api for Blogzilla.